Pediatric Orthopedic Surgeons treating Skewfoot

 A Flexible Start, a Rigid Turn

-The condition remains rather flexible through a child’s development, until typically around the age of six when it can become more rigid.
+The condition remains rather flexible through a child’s development, until typically around the age of six, when it can become more rigid.
 This is when further troubles can begin to develop.
-Prior to this age, the flexible nature of the bones and soft tissues can sometimes mask the true extent of the deformity, making early detection difficult.
+Before this age, the flexible nature of the bones and soft tissues can sometimes mask the true extent of the deformity, making early detection difficult.
 As the foot matures, rigidity increases, which may then lead to discomfort, abnormal gait, or difficulty in fitting shoes properly.

 QUESTIONS AND ANSWERS